go.to/ 1983 1984 1986 1987 1988 1989 1992 1993 1995 1999 2000 2004 2008

 Äntligen sommarlov

-A new Polar compilation the album called "Äntligen sommarlov" (Finally holidays) was released on 13 June 1983.
-The album contained some ABBA rarities which were unavailable on any other ABBA album.
+A new Polar compilation the album called "Äntligen sommarlov" (Finally summer vacations) was released on June 13th, 1983.
+The album contained some ABBA related rarities which were unavailable on any other ABBA album.
 One of them was the live version of "Summer Night City" recorded on Wembley in 1979.
-Another rarity was Benny's solo composition "Den blomstertid nu kommer" and performed by Stig and the Polar office choir traditional "Sommar sommar sommar" (Summer Summer Summer).
+Another rarity was the Swedish traditional "Den blomstertid nu kommer" arranged and performed by Benny as well as "Sommar sommar sommar" (Summer Summer Summer) performed by Stikkan and the Polar Music Office choir.

 Video - Music Show 3